miguelmota/javascript-idiosyncrasies/README.md

-# JavaScript Intricacies
+# JavaScript Idiosyncrasies

-This is a growing collection of JavaScript intricacies, or things that are not easily understood.
+This is a growing collection of JavaScript idiosyncrasies, or things that are not easily understood.

 Good for interview questions.
-If you can explain why the answer is to all questions then you are truly a JavaScript ninja.
+If you can explain why the answer is to all questions then you are **truly** a JavaScript ninja.

 Feel free to submit pull requests :)